Curriculum | Faculty Language

 Assessment / Testing

-If you have any questions concerning ESL provision in the International Section at KIS, please do not hesitate to contact me
+If you have any questions concerning ELS provision in the International Section at KIS, please do not hesitate to contact me.

 Mr. Howard Reddy